dev-cycles/contextive/src/vscode/contextive/README.md

 * UI to edit/manage Contextive Definitions
 * Internationalization support
 * Support for multiple contexts in separate repositories
-* Configurable list of language identifiers.
-The list is currently hard coded as above.
 * Better support for key word identification in different languages (e.g. different syntax delimiters)
-* Support for detecting plural or singular versions of terms

 ## Extension Settings